CarterGames/The-Cart/Utility Systems/Clamped & Looping Values/readme.md

 The base class for this system, handles some of the fields & methods that are used in all inheritors.

 ## Clamped Values
 Clamped values work as a self contained <code>Math.Clamp</code>.
-These values can go up or down by their min/max values but no further, instead clamping tot eh min/max value when reached.
+These values can go up or down by their min/max values but no further, instead clamping to the min/max value when reached.

 ## Looping Values
 > Coming Soon!